RENJITHVS/Python-OpenCV-Motion-detection/readme.md

 main-1.py
 --------
-A motion detection With less than 10 line of code, where movement are shown inside Green contur
+A motion detection With less than 10 line of code, where movement are shown inside Green contour

 main-2.py
 --------